Information About Planet Magazine

 Copyrights & Disclaimers

-This issue was created with Adobe GoLive 5.0, Graphic Converter 4.1, Painter 4, and Microsoft Word 98 on an iMac DV.
-Logotype by Romeo A. Esparrago, Jr., using "Startling" by Dave Bastian, at http://www.davebastian.com/.
-(Previous logotypes in Arquitectura and Times New Roman).
-The text is Arial, and in some older issues Helvetica or Geneva.
-Some of the artwork in this and past issues was designed and created by Romeo A. Esparrago, Jr., using Adobe GoLive 4.0 and ImageStyler.
-Some illustrations were done in Painter 4.
-He also uses a Titanium G4 PowerBook, a Wacom ArtZ tablet, and a MicroTek ScanMaker IISP.
+This issue was created with Macromedia Dreamweaver 4.1.
+The Planet Magazine logo was designed by Romeo A. Esparrago, Jr., using "Startling" by Dave Bastian, at http://www.davebastian.com/.
+(Previous logotypes were in Arquitectura and Times New Roman).
+The text typeface is Arial, and in some older issues Helvetica or Geneva.
 Please visit the guest artists' Web pages to learn about the tools they used for their illustrations.
-Note that every issue of Planet is strength-tested for 72 hours in a gale-force wind tunnel before being shipped out in its traditional damaged state.
+Each issue of Planet Magazine is pre-treated with Zine Freshener!

 Back to the Table of Contents